-Your content is what connects you with the people you want to build relationships with.
+Your content is what connects you with your target audience and establishes your brand message.
 Naturally, this includes things like your social media posts and articles or blog posts.
-However, it’s a good idea to explore other mediums, such as videos, case studies, and success stories, depending on the properties or social networks you’re leveraging and who you want to reach.
+However, it’s a good idea to explore other mediums, such as videos, case studies, podcasts, testimonials, webinars, and success stories, depending on the properties of social networks you’re leveraging and who you want to reach.

 You’ll also want to look beyond static content and explore relationship-building activities you want your audience to engage in.
 Consider all the different ways people can be interacting with you or you can be interacting with them online.

-For example, you can be on social media interacting with them or sharing their posts or engaging with their articles and blogs or collaborating with them on distribution.
+For example, you can be on a social media account interacting with them or sharing their posts or engaging with their articles and blogs, or collaborating with them on distribution.
 There may be opportunities like one-on-one virtual meetings too, giving you the opportunity to become a thought leader in your niche.

 5. Analytics/ Results

-One last area worth mentioning is the analytics.
+One last area worth mentioning is analytics.
 You can, and should, be able to measure the results.
-At a very basic level, you can ask each new client how they heard about you, so you know which online referral methods are working best.
+At a very basic level, you can ask potential clients and new clients how they heard about you, so you know which online referral methods are working best.
 However, you can go much deeper than this too.
 For example, the number of social media followers you have is an indicator of the health of your brand.

 The number of likes, new follows, comments, and other metrics can signify your strength as well.
 As you dig deeper, you can begin to explore areas like sentiment or monitor for mentions of your personal brand online and see what others are saying too.
 In any case, decide what you want to track in advance and monitor the results, so you know when you’re getting real results for your efforts.